nutanix/karbon-platform-services/workshops/karbon-services-quick-start-ai-inference/index.rst

       # ssd_inception_v2_coco	latency - 42ms
       PATH_TO_CKPT = BASE_PATH + '/ssd_inception_v2_coco_2017_11_17/frozen_inference_graph.pb'

-   As mentioned in the earlier exercise, the ssd inception v2 model is embedded in the Xi IoT Tensorflow Python runtime.
+   As mentioned in the earlier exercise, the ssd inception v2 model is embedded in the Karbon Services for IoT Tensorflow Python runtime.
 This is fine for an example, but not suitable for production deployments.
 For example, the model cannot be updated.

    Now compare this python code to that used in the ml_objectdetect_func-python function used in the ai-inference-service-demo data pipeline.